 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-While bottom-up stock selection largely determines the portfolio's sector allocations, we favor and have maintained large positions in economically sensitive segments, including consumer discretionary, information technology, and industrials and business services.
+Our bottom-up stock selection process is leading us to favor more secular growth names, and, at the margin, we have trimmed some of the more cyclical and capital-intensive holdings.
+At the end of the quarter, the portfolio's largest sector allocations were in consumer discretionary, information technology, and industrials and business services.
 These sectors include companies that we believe can generate durable earnings and stable cash flow growth.
-We believe that the high-quality, consistent-growth companies we seek to hold in the portfolio could perform well even if the economy only experiences modest growth.
-Because of our focus on growth, the portfolio has modest allocations to defensive sectors, including consumer staples, telecommunication services, and utilities.
+We believe that the high-quality, stable-growth companies that the portfolio owns could perform well even if the economy only experiences modest expansion.
+The portfolio has minimal exposure to defensive sectors, including consumer staples, telecommunication services, and utilities.